almer101/Flow-Control/README.md

-# Flow Control
+# Onboarding Prototype
 Prototype app which implements the flow of controllers - like onboarding tutorial or even onboarding setup.

-This can be used as a template or idea for project where it is needed to have some kind of flow setup and where data from ViewControllers in the flow needs to be saved to later be used in somehow (e.g. API call, saving the data locally).
+This can be used as a template or idea for project where it is needed to have some kind of flow setup and where data from ViewControllers in the flow needs to be saved for later to be used in some way (e.g. API call, saving the data locally).

 ## Flow navigation